British Bus Companies

 This is another of those rare beasts, a Welsh municipal operator.
 This Newport is a city on Wales' south coast not far from Cardiff and it runs interurban services to its near neighbour as well as services within its home city.

 There are quite a few things that you can do with a fleet of coaches.
 First, there’s private hire and excursions but scheduled express intercity coach services are another possibility and this pervasive operator proves it by offering all of this.
 For decades now, they have undertaken National Express and Scottish Citylink work but a recent innovation has been their taking services previously run by the latter of these following a Competition Commission enquiry.

 As well as offering private hire coach services, this Pontypool based concern also provides bus services around Torfaen and Monmouthshire.
-It was there network around the latter which drew my attention to the company since one of their routes gets you between Chespstow, Tintern and Monmouth in the lower reaches of the Wye Valley, a part of Wales that I fancy visiting some time.
+It was there network around the latter which drew my attention to the company since one of their routes gets you between Chepstow, Tintern and Monmouth in the lower reaches of the Wye Valley, a part of Wales that I fancy visiting sometime.

-Though website’s front page is all about private coach hire, it is their Dales & District bus services that gain them their inclusion here.
-These serve Yorkshire’s northern dales with places like Hawes, Keld and other such spots seeing much needed services.
+Though the the website’s front page is all about private coach hire, it is their Dales & District bus services that gain them their inclusion here.
+These serve Yorkshire’s northern dales with places like Hawes, Keld and other such spots seeing much-needed services.
 Major towns like Richmond, Ripon and Northallerton also feature on their routes around Wensleydale and Swaledale so they are good staging posts for onward explorations.

 Here is proof that you can have a vibrant council-owned bus company in England and the website does what you’d expect in that they operate scheduled services and then share new, fare and timetable information via the web.